sordidlist/buffcat/README.md

 Navigate into the repo and run `python2 brainfuzzer.py <YOUR_WINDOWS_VM_IP> 9999`

-Hopefully you'll see something like this in your Linux VM:
+You should see something like this in your Linux VM:

 ```
 python2 brainfuzzer.py <YOUR_WINDOWS_VM_IP> 9999